Chapter 2. Deploying an NFS server

 2.7.
 Configuring an NFSv4-only server

-If you do not have any NFSv3 clients in your network, you can configure the NFS server to support only NFSv4 or specific minor protocol versions of it.
+If you do not have any NFSv3 clients in your network, you can configure the NFS server to support only NFSv4.
+You can also support specific minor protocol versions.
 Using only NFSv4 on the server reduces the number of ports that are open to the network.

 Procedure